Generalized Spherical Neural Operators: Green's Function Formulation: Experiments

 \subsection{Weather Forecasting}

 To further assess the performance of our methods, we utilize WeatherBench~\citep{rasp2020weatherbench}, a widely used autoregressive global weather prediction benchmark that offers data at multiple spatial resolutions.
 We select the dataset with a spatial resolution of $5.625^{\circ}$ ( 32 × 64) and a temporal resolution of 1 hour for evaluation.
 The training period spans 1979-2015, validation is conducted on data from 2016, and testing covers 2017-2018.
 The full dataset includes 24 meteorological variables, and we select six key variables as prediction targets~\citep{liu2024evaluation} (details in Appendix~\ref{c.3}).
 All models are under the same settings: batch size 128, 50 epochs, loss function of MRE, Adam optimizer with learning rate of $4\times10^{-4}$.
 To evaluate multi-scale forecasting ability, we perform prediction at 24, 72, 120 autoregressive steps.
 Performance is measured using anomaly correlation coefficient (ACC) and latitude-weighted mean square error (MSE)~\citep{nguyen2023climax} (details in Appendix~\ref{c.3}), reported in Table~\ref{tab:ACC} and~\ref{tab:MSE} (details in Appendix~\ref{c.3}).
-Besides, we conduct additional verifications at different resolution (64 × 128) and the results are summarized in the Table~\ref{SWE_WB_resolution} in Appendix.
+Besides, we conduct additional experiments at different resolution (64 × 128) and the results are summarized in the Table~\ref{SWE_WB_resolution} in Appendix.
 Our method achieves the best results on all variables and time scales, especially in the predictions for the third and fifth days.
 The wind velocity predictions (V600) and their residual plots (darker plots are better) also demonstrate the accuracy and stability of our method in Figure~\ref{V600}.

-To further evaluate superiority of the spectral kernel $G_{\theta_2}^{2}(l,m)$ in GSNO, we construct extra operator comparison experiments, with all other architectures and settings identical for fair comparison.
-The results in the Table~\ref{PE_vs} clearly demonstrate that our GSNO consistently and significantly outperforms the SFNOs with higher capacity and spatial position-encoding SNO ($G_{\theta}(x,y)$) across all forecast lead times (details in Appendix~\ref{c.3}).
+To further evaluate superiority of the spectral kernel $G_{\theta_2}^{2}(l,m)$ as the spectral embedding in GSNO, we construct extra operator-level comparison experiments, with all other architectures and settings identical for fair comparison.
+The results in the Table~\ref{PE_vs} clearly demonstrate that our GSNO consistently and significantly outperforms the SFNOs with higher capacity and spatial position-embedding SNO ($G_{\theta}(x,y)$) across all forecast lead times (details in Appendix~\ref{c.3}).